dstore-dbap/LumberMill/README.rst

 Outputs
 ^^^^^^^

--  DevNullSink, discards all data that it receives.
+-  DevNull, discards all data that it receives.
--  ElasticSearchSink, stores data entries in an elasticsearch index.
+-  ElasticSearch, stores data entries in an elasticsearch index.
--  FileSink, store events in a file.
+-  File, store events in a file.
--  GraphiteSink, send metrics to graphite server.
+-  Graphite, send metrics to graphite server.
--  LoggerSink, sends data to lumbermill internal logger for output.
+-  Logger, sends data to lumbermill internal logger for output.
--  MongoDbSink, stores data entries in a mongodb index.
+-  MongoDb, stores data entries in a mongodb index.
--  RedisChannelSink, publish incoming events to redis channel.
+-  RedisChannel, publish incoming events to redis channel.
--  RedisListSink, publish incoming events to redis list.
+-  RedisList, publish incoming events to redis list.
--  StdOutSink, prints all received data to standard out.
+-  StdOut, prints all received data to standard out.
--  SQSSink, sends events to amazons simple queue service.
+-  SQS, sends events to amazons simple queue service.
--  SyslogSink, send events to syslog.
+-  Syslog, send events to syslog.
--  WebHdfsSink, store events in hdfs via webhdfs.
+-  WebHdfs, store events in hdfs via webhdfs.
--  ZabbixSink, send metrics to zabbix.
+-  Zabbix, send metrics to zabbix.
--  ZmqSink, sends incoming event to zeromq.
+-  Zmq, sends incoming event to zeromq.

 Misc modules
 ^^^^^^^^^^^^